Adaptive Batch Size for Privately Finding Second-Order Stationary Points: Introduction

 \subsection{Other Related Work}

-A significant body of literature on private optimization focuses on the convex setting, where it is typically assumed that each function $f(;z)$ is convex for any $z$ in the universe (e.g., \citep{chaudhuri2011differentially,BST14,bassily2019private,feldman2020private,asi2021private,kulkarni2021private,carmon2023resqueing}).
+A significant body of literature on private optimization focuses on the convex setting, where it is typically assumed that each function $f(;z)$ is convex for any $z$ in the universe (e.g., \citep{chaudhuri2011differentially,BST14,bassily2019private,feldman2020private,asi2021private,kulkarni2021private,carmon2023resqueing,gopi2023private}).

 The tree mechanism, originally introduced by the differential privacy (DP) community \citep{dwork2010differential,chan2011private} for the continual observation, has inspired tree-structure private optimization algorithms like \citet{asi2021private,bassily2021non,ABG+22,zhang2023private}.
+One can also use the matrix mechanism \cite{fichtenberger2023constant} which improves the tree mechanism by a constant factor.
 Some prior works have explored adaptive batch size techniques in optimization.
 For instance, \cite{de2016big} introduced adaptive batch sizing for stochastic gradient descent (SGD), while \cite{ji2020history} combined adaptive batch sizing with variance reduction techniques to modify SVRG and Spider algorithms.
 However, these works' motivations and approaches to setting adaptive batch sizes differ from ours.
 To the best of our knowledge, we are the first to propose using adaptive batch sizes in the context of optimization under differential privacy constraints.

 Most of the non-convex optimization literature assumes that the functions being optimized are smooth.
 Recent work has begun addressing non-smooth, non-convex functions as well, as seen in \cite{zhang2020complexity,kornowski2021oracle,davis2022gradient,jordan2023deterministic}.